hbclaure/Co_Tetris/README.md

 7. **Ensure the MongoDB URI is set in Heroku:**
 Set your environment variables (s`MONGO_URI`) in Heroku's settings under "Config Vars" to match those in your `.env` file.

-8. ### Running the Application on Heroku
-Navigate to your application's URL provided by Heroku to see your Co-Tetris game live.
+8. ** Running the Application on Heroku:** Navigate to your application's URL provided by Heroku to see your Co-Tetris game live.